 Prevention messages if you are ill:

-- As always, thorough hand washing is the best way to protect others against contagious illnesses.
-Wash for 20-30 seconds (A long time!
-Have someone time you!):
+- Thorough hand washing is the best way to protect others against contagious illnesses.
+Wash for 20-30 seconds:

 - After using the bathroom or changing a diaper